davide-caffaratti/mosaico-php-backend/README.md

 ## Modified files

-Editor.html no longer needs to be modified from the original mosaico one.
+if no need to use the save templates function editor.html no longer needs to be modified from the original mosaico one.